 The Affordable Care Act and Your Community

-We look forward to partnering with you in sharing information and resources about the health care law!
+We look forward to partnering with you in enrolling millions of people in the Marketplace!

 Health Care Law Toolkit for Faith and Community-based Organizations

-We are updating our toolkits for the Special Enrollment Period and 2016 Open Enrollment Period.
-Below are toolkits used for the 2015 Open Enrollment Periods.
-The toolkit will help faith and community leaders learn and educate others about the health care law.
-These materials can be used as bulletin inserts, at enrollment events and for other education and outreach efforts.
+The 2016 Health Care Law Toolkit can help faith and community leaders learn and educate others about the health care law.
+These materials can be used at enrollment events and for other education and outreach efforts.
 Get the complete toolkit or download each section of the toolkit below:

-- How to Access Health Insurance and Services in your Community
+- How to Talk About the Health Care Law in Your Community

 - Four Ways to Get Marketplace Coverage